I think I have a gas leak

 Where should I store my gas cylinders?

-• Wherever a gas cylinder is stored, becomes subject to the rules surrounding gas lockers.
+- Wherever a gas cylinder is stored, becomes subject to the rules surrounding gas lockers.

 A gas locker must be sealed to the body of the boat or vehicle so that any leaking gas cannot escape.

-a drain to take any gas overboard, which can be either through the floor of the vehicle or on a boat through the hull or into a "true" self draining cockpit.
+It must also have a drain to take any spilt gas overboard, which can be either through the floor of the vehicle or on a boat through the hull or into a "true" self-draining cockpit.

-• Motorhomes and caravans have a little more choice.
-The cylinders can either be housed in purpose built gas lockers or large re-fillable tanks can be fitted to the chassis underneath the vehicle.
+Most boats have purpose built lockers, some use the anchor locker and a few have the cylinders fixed on deck. - Motorhomes and caravans have a little more choice.
+The cylinders can either be housed in purpose built gas lockers (accessible internally or externally) or large re-fillable tanks can be fitted to the chassis underneath the vehicle.

 How do I get my certificate?

-• All our systems are automated and certificates completed and emailed to you at the end of our inspection.
+- All our systems are automated and certificates completed and emailed to you at the end of our inspection.

 An emailed invoice will follow with details for payment either by bank transfer or by cheque.